tabsong/PMUtils/README.md

 ## Requirements & Notes

-- PMUtils was built for iOS.
+- PMUtils was built for iOS and requires a minimum iOS target of iOS 7.
-- PMUtils and its subspecs all require a minimum iOS target of iOS 7.
+- Thorough commenting of header files is currently in progress.
+(6/11/14).
-- PMUtils is currently without unit tests.
+- PMUtils is currently lacking unit tests.

 ## How To Get Started